asachs01/asachs01.github.io/content/post/resetting-minikubes-ip.md

 slug = "resetting-minikubes-ip-address"

 +++
+## UPDATED

+I found that there is an exception to what the solution is here, namely that this only applies to _VirtualBox 5.2_.
+If you end up using Virtualbox 6.0, note that this won't work. the longer term fix would be to downgrade your VirtualBox version.

+## ORIGINAL POST

 I use [minikube][1] for a lot of quick troubleshooting and demos.
 I recently found myself in a situation where the IP address kept incrementing.
 Instead of the standard `192.168.99.100`, every restart found the minikube VM with a new IP address, which made demos that relied on the standard IP difficult to demo.